omidKianfar/next-mini-jira/architect.md

 3. Service Call: The hook invokes a method from the service layer.

-4. State Update: The service communicates with Firebase; the UI updates optimistically, followed by a data sync.
+4. State Update: The service communicates with Firebase (Real-time DB); the UI updates optimistically, followed by a data sync.

 5. UI Feedback: notistack confirms the operation.